nathan-loveless/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I never knew that express was the way routing happened.
+I also did not know that you could build static HTML like files with Express

 - [ ] Describe Middleware?

+It is an array of funcctions that get executed in order they are introduced to Express and use the Next() function to procced to the next function until processing is done.

 - [ ] Describe a Resource?

+Resourcces are the objeccts that the client is requesting from the backend.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return status codes such as (200- ok) (500- server error) or (404- not found) to help the client know what is going on.

 - [ ] How can we partition our application into sub-applications?

+we can use routers that allow us the modularity to break our backend into different multiple routes.

 ## Minimum Viable Product